List of Primeval characters: Matt Anderson

 Matthew "Matt" Anderson is portrayed by Ciarán McMenamin.
 He is a private man who guards the secrets of his past and the reason he has joined the ARC team.
 He is an ex-soldier and a zoologist, and can understand animal behaviour, demonstrating this ability in his first appearance by securing the escaped Dracorex inside of James Lester's (Ben Miller) office by luring it with a water dispenser, as the dinosaur was thirsty.

 He and Captain Becker (Ben Mansfield) get along well enough, but neither misses the opportunity to make remarks of the other.
 In episode 4.2, Matt is unsure of Abby Maitland (Hannah Spearritt) and Connor Temple (Andrew-Lee Potts) when they first return, and follows Abby out of suspicion, but this brings him to save both of their lives from a Kaprosuchus before he comes to accept them.
-In episode 4.3, a mysterious woman goes through an Anomaly, Matt went after her because he assumed she was from the present, but upon returning her learnt that Emily Merchant (Ruth Bradley) was from the Victorian era and had been living with other people throughout time.
+In episode 4.3, a mysterious woman goes through an Anomaly, Matt went after her because he assumed she was from the present, but upon returning he learnt that Emily Merchant (Ruth Bradley) was from the Victorian era and had been living with other people throughout time.
 He was sympathetic towards her and kept her in his flat because he believed the ARC would treat her like a criminal and agrees to help her find her companion Ethan Dobrowski (Jonathan Byrne).
 But while he is dealing with another Anomaly she is kidnapped by Ethan so he goes to Lester, who helps him track her down and saves her life when she was trapped inside a coffin.
 In episode 4.6 he takes Emily to the anomaly site and admits to her that a disaster is going to happen because of the anomalies.
 He later saw Gideon (Anton Lesser), who was on the verge of death, and promised to use Emily as bait to catch Ethan since they suspected he was involved.
 As he died Matt wept and told Emily that Gideon was his father.
 In episode 4.7, he realises Ethan, in fact Danny Quinn's (Jason Flemyng) brother Patrick, is not involved as he and Gideon suspected.
 In the end he tells Emily that he is from the future, explaining that in his time everyone lives underground because the Earth is sterile and cannot support life.
 He and his father, Gideon, were sent back in time to help prevent that future from happening.
 At some point between the present time and Matt's time, an "event" happened which changed the way Anomalies appear and their effect on the Earth, making it a barren wasteland.
 At the end of the episode, he convinces Emily to return to 1867 so that he can focus on stopping "the event".